 This is how interest in passive income looks like.
 Do you see the trend? pic.twitter.com/AGtJmhGVAO

 — Alex Krüger (@krugermacro) November 30, 2019

-Information that we’ve discussed above, guys, mostly confirm our identification of major driving factors.
-As “novelty effect” is faded and cryptocurrencies turn to more reasonable and slower price action next upside trend hardly will be the same speed as former one.
-It should be slower, but longer and more solid because the new trend should be driven not by emotions but cold math and common sense.
+With the “novelty effect” having faded, and cryptocurrencies turning to a more reasonable and slower price action, the next upside trend will hardly have the same velocity as the previous one.
+It will likely be slower but longer and more solid because it would not be driven by emotion but math and common sense.

-We see that as Blockchain technology as cryptocurrencies are showing progress.
-This topic is not dead, and interest still stands actual.
-We see it in expansion of the market and real interest from aside large companies that intend to invest in digital assets.
-We suggest that this process will be slow.
-Those who have made big money in the past on classic assets will not dive into new business blindly and will test “new” market for some time by growing investments.
-This is the way that we see right now is started.
+Blockchain technology and cryptocurrencies are showing progress.
+The topic is certainly not dead, and interest is holding.
+We see an expansion of the market and interest from large companies to invest in digital assets.
+We suggest that the process will be slow, however.
+Those who made big money in the past on classic assets will not dive into new business blindly and will test “new” market for some time.
+In our view, the process has already started.

-The major risk for digital assets is its power that they could give.
-That’s what scaring governments and suprevision authorities.
-Regulation cares great risks and could make serious impact on liquidity and applicability of the currencies.
-Take a look at China, for instance… Ultimately, regulators could shut cryptocurrencies if they want, I mean in wide sense, by creating such conditions, sanctions and barriers that could be not acceptable for big funds and investors.
-This put under question expansion driving factor.
-But, let’s hope that this will not happen, at least in 2020.
+The main risk for digital assets is the enormous power they entail.
+This alarms governments and regulatory bodies, and over-regulation carries great risk.
+It could seriously impact the liquidity and applicability of the currencies.
+Take a look at China: regulators could shut down cryptocurrencies if they wanted to – I mean in the wider sense – by creating conditions, sanctions, and barriers that would be not acceptable for big funds and investors.
+Such a development could severely impede expansion, but let’s hope it won’t take place, at least in 2020.